 Jared Leto’s portrayal of The Joker in Suicide Squad is a hollow creation.
 It’s not a character as much as a collection of vocal mannerisms and facial tics, a candy shell that looks like The Joker rather than an informed representation of the character.

 It would be perversely amusing if not for the way that Leto treated his co-stars while crafting his flaccid performance.
 Under the guise of method acting, Jared Leto interpreted his role as a license to behave like an asshole, sending inappropriate ‘gifts’ to co-stars and generally making everyone feel uncomfortable.
 His antics were so extreme that they almost overshadowed the equally troubling choices of director David Ayer.
-Both Ayer and Leto exposed co-workers to potential harm, terrorizing the cast with everything from fist fights, drugs, and police interrogations (Ayer) to unwrapped condoms, dead pigs, and anal beads (Leto).
+Both Ayer and Leto exposed co-workers to potential harm, terrorizing the cast with everything from fist fights, drugs, and police interrogations (Ayer) to unwrapped condoms and much worse.
+(Leto).

 All of which is to say that it seems like a good time to talk about method acting.
 While Leto has rightfully been the subject of derision, there’s an unsettling undercurrent to the mockery of his performance, which began long before anyone had seen Suicide Squad and which seems to suggest that Leto’s behavior would be more tolerable in a more ambitious movie.
 We’re so used to lavishing awards on method actors like Daniel Day-Lewis and Dustin Hoffman that we seldom question men behaving badly as long as they’re behaving badly in service of their art.